DCT

 I. Executive Summary and Procedural Information

-- Venue Allegations: Venue is alleged based on Defendants' residence in the State of California, commission of infringing acts within the judicial district, and the design, offer for sale, marketing, and sale of infringing products in the district.
+• Venue Allegations: Venue is alleged in the Central District of California based on Defendants’ residence in Orange County and the commission of infringing acts within the judicial district.

-- Core Dispute: Plaintiff alleges that Defendants’ radar and missile defense systems infringe a U.S. patent related to high-performance cooling systems for electronic components.
+• Core Dispute: Plaintiff, a former employee of Defendant, alleges that Defendant’s military radar and missile defense systems infringe a U.S. patent related to high-performance cooling technology that Plaintiff invented and disclosed to the company to solve an alleged product-overheating issue.

-- Technical Context: The technology concerns modular cooling plates using heat pipes to dissipate thermal energy from high-power electronics, a critical function in advanced military and aerospace systems.
+• Technical Context: The technology at issue involves modular "cold plates" that use heat pipes to efficiently dissipate heat from high-power electronics, a critical function for performance and reliability in advanced military and aerospace systems.

 Case Timeline